1960 Danish football air crash

+Accident

+Witnesses reported that shortly after taking off, one the plane's engines failed as the aircraft was only 300 ft from the surface.
+The plane then went into a spin and crashed into the water about 150 ft beyond the end of the runway.
+In the immediate aftermath, all sporting events throughout Denmark were cancelled.
+A scheduled exhibition football match by Manchester United in August was cancelled out of respect for the players' families.

 Footballers

 The plane was carrying eight association football players to Herning Airport for a final trial match at Herning stadium to select the Danish squad for the 1960 Olympic tournament.
 Three of the eight had been provisionally selected for the squad; the rest were B-team and youth internationals with a last chance to impress the selectors.